“ Turning your passion into a job is easier than finding a job that matches your passion,” as said by Seth Godin.

 Mortgages and other types of loan applications depend on the type of job the borrower currently has as that shows his potential flow of income.
 Being self-employed can hurt your chances of getting approved for refinancing.

 But in the case of student loans, you do have lenders like citizen bank that overlook the type of employment the borrower is currently with and will not decide the borrower's interest rates based on his income alone.
 They pay close attention to the borrower's finances and credit scores instead.
+Occasionally, your cosigner's credit history is also taken into consideration for approving and setting an interest amount during the refinancing process.

 Self-employment and credit scores

 The average credit score in America is 700, as per a survey conducted by FICO.
 Self-employed individuals usually have more debt on their hands and this isn’t because of the student loans.
 They need to take out loans for their businesses, heavier the debt more are the chances of your credit scores getting hurt.
-Lower the score the lesser are your chances for getting approved for refinancing.
+The lower the score the lesser are your chances for getting approved for refinancing.

 To tackle this you need to boost your credit score.
 Pay all your bills on time and reduce any form of debt you currently have.
 A lender will always consider the overall financial picture of a borrower.
 This will include both the income and also the credit score.
 If you can show that your business is successful or has the potential to be then you are more likely to get a loan.